RedisLabs/redislabs-docs/content/rdi/troubleshoot.md

 ### Problems with pip

-We have seen problems with using the [pip](https://pypi.org/project/pip/) installation due to the following reasons:
+Problems with [pip](https://pypi.org/project/pip/) installation can occur due to the following reasons:

-- **Wrong Python 3 Version**
+- **Wrong Python 3 version**

-  In many Linux distros the Python 3 version is still 3.6.\*.
+  In many Linux distributions, the Python 3 version is still 3.6.\*.
 You can check this by running: `python --version`.

-- **More than one Python 3 Installed**
+- **More than one Python 3 installed**

   To solve this problem, create a Python virtual environment (venv) specifying the path to the right Python 3 installation for example `<PATH>/python3.8 -m venv <VENV-NAME>`.
 If you are not sure about the path run `which python3` and copy the path pointing to a Python installation with a version greater than `3.6`.

-- **Outdated Pip Version**
+- **Outdated pip version**

-  Some old pip versions will have problems with the wheel filename.
+  Some old pip versions can have problems with the wheel filename.
 It is best to update pip as well.
 In you `venv` run `pip install --upgrade pip`.

-- **Old RDI CLI Libraries from Previous Installations**
+- **Old RDI CLI libraries from previous installations**

   Sometimes RDI CLI libraries or its dependencies are already installed and they need an upgrade to get the latest version:

   ```bash
   # outputs the list of installed packages
   pip freeze > requirements.txt
   # updates all packages
   pip install -r requirements.txt --upgrade
   ```